Why Slow Networks Are Worse Than Offline

 From the user's perspective, the system appears alive but unresponsive.
 Maps do not render.
 Data that exists locally does not appear.
 Interfaces stall without explanation.

 When a system knows it is offline, it can make a clear decision: rely entirely on local state.
+This works.

+When a system believes it is online — but the network is too slow or too lossy to support real interaction — it often prioritizes remote calls, even when those calls are failing silently.
 Local data may exist.
 Offline caches may be populated.
 But access to that data is blocked while the system waits on the network.

 The result is a paradox: the data is present, but unreachable.